-MED 700PC Away Rotation - Family Medicine
+MED 700PC Away Rotation in Primary Care

-Elective rotation completed at an away institution in Family Medicine.
+Elective rotation completed at an away institution in Primary Care.
 All away rotations must be completed at an institution that is either accredited by the LCME or ACGME or must be approved by the Undergraduate Medical Education Committee.
 Off-campus rotations will need to be reported to the Office of Student Affairs in Medical Education a minimum of 4-weeks before the scheduled rotation is to begin.

-MED 700PM Away Rotation - Pediatric Medicine
+MED 700PM Away Rotation in Pediatric Medicine